 As for research and development under “EWAY Future & Beyond”, through the evolution of biomarkers, we will shift from diagnosis based on symptoms and/or tumors to disease continuum analysis based on pathophysiology, and we will aim for the provision of precision medicine.
-In neurology, with regard to Alzheimer’s disease (AD), we will realize continuous brain health panel diagnosis, which makes quantitative and continuous measurements of pathophysiological biomarkers for precise diagnosis of each person’s stage within the disease continuum and aim to realize provision of optimal treatment in which drugs are determined based on precise diagnosis.
+In neurology, with regard to Alzheimer’s disease (AD), we will realize continuous brain health panel diagnosis, which makes quantitative and continuous measurements of pathophysiological biomarkers for precise diagnosis of each person’s stage within the disease continuum and aim to realize provision of optimal treatment (drug or non-drug) in which drugs are determined based on precise diagnosis.

 Neurology Area–Contribution to patients by next-generation dementia treatments